 Cloud Platform Quickstart

 This guide takes you from zero to your first TestRelic cloud session in under 10 minutes.
-You will sign up, install the reporter, run a test, and explore the result in the cloud platform.
+Choose how you want to set it up: You will sign up, configure the Playwright reporter with your API key, run a test, and explore the result in the cloud platform.

 Prerequisites